-TEN Ltd. currently owns a young, diversified high quality fleet of 64 crude, product and LNG carriers, servicing the industrial needs of prime customers with nearly 100% utilization throughout the year, demonstrating best in class operational excellence and steadily increasing cost efficiency.
-At present over 70% of the fleet is on long term charters for an average period of three years at accretive charter rates or at very attractive profit-sharing arrangements.
+TEN Ltd. currently owns a young, diversified high-quality fleet of 71 crude, product and LNG carriers, servicing the industrial needs of prime customers with nearly 100% utilization throughout the year, demonstrating best-in-class operational excellence and steadily increasing cost efficiency.
+At present, over 70% of the fleet is on long-term charters for an average period of three years at accretive charter rates or at very attractive profit-sharing arrangements.
 The resulting robust cash flow allows for the remaining 30% of the fleet to generate additional shareholder value from favorable market developments and opportunities as they may arise.

 Building shareholder value for the long term

-TEN Ltd. is one of the largest independent transporters of energy in the world owning a versatile fleet of modern crude and product tankers with strong ice-class capabilities, shuttle tankers and liquefied natural gas (“LNG”) vessels.
+TEN Ltd. is one of the largest independent transporters of energy in the world, owning a versatile fleet of modern crude and product tankers with strong ice-class capabilities, shuttle tankers, and liquefied natural gas (“LNG”) vessels.
 Ever since its inception TEN Ltd. has had an exceptional record of growth.
-Leveraging on over 50 years of expertise of the Group, the Company has established a solid reputation as an experienced and efficient operator of well-maintained tankers, who proactively meets customers’ energy transportation requirements globally.
+Leveraging over 50 years of expertise of the Group, the Company has established a solid reputation as an experienced and efficient operator of well-maintained tankers that proactively meets customers’ energy transportation requirements globally.

-TEN Ltd. currently owns a versatile fleet of 64 modern crude, oil and product tankers, LNGs and shuttle tankers.
-Growing to become one of the largest ice-class tanker operators in the world, it now lists among its clientele state entities, international oil majors and major oil traders.
+TEN Ltd. owns a versatile fleet of 70 modern crude, oil, and product tankers, LNG, and shuttle tankers.
+Growing to become one of the largest ice-class tanker operators in the world, it now lists among its clientele state entities, international oil majors, and major oil traders.

 Leading long term growth